-The forth digestive type is known as Sama Agni (translated as balanced fire) and is a clear sign of total health and optimal wellbeing.
-One with Sama Agni can eat pretty much any food type without unwanted symptoms of indigestion.
+The fourth digestive type is known as Sama Agni (translated as balanced fire) and is a clear sign of total health and optimal well-being.
+An individual with Sama Agni can eat pretty much any food type without unwanted symptoms of indigestion.
 Their metabolism is balanced as well as their appetite.
-After eating a meal there is energy, vigor and a sense of lightness.
+After eating a meal, there is energy, vigor, and a sense of lightness.
 The bowels are very regular with fulfillment after.
-The stools have the consistency of a ripe banana, no foul smell and often float in the water.
-Gas, belching and bloating are very rare.
+The stools have the consistency of a ripe banana, no foul smell, and often float in the water.
+Gas, belching, and bloating are very rare.
 The tongue is clean of any coating and the breath is fresh (even upon awakening).
 An individual with Sama Agni, or a balanced digestive fire, will be in a balanced emotional state.
-Although these individuals are able to eat even the worst of foods without ill effects, one should still maintain a healthy diet according to their body type and current season in order to sustain this wellbeing that is so hard to obtain.
+Although these individuals are able to eat even the worst of foods without ill effects, they should still maintain a healthy diet according to their body type and current season in order to sustain this well-being that is so hard to obtain.

 Here is a brief chart that shares some of the general factors for diagnosing and maintaining Sama Agni.

-If you are experiencing symptoms of a multiple origin, it will likely be best to go with the one that is presenting with the most symptoms, while keeping in mind your predominant dosha type and the current season.
-For example if one is experiencing acid reflux, loose stools and cranky hunger but also occasional gas and bloating, they should go with a Pitta-soothing diet and the other Tikshna Agni recommendations above, especially if they are of a Pitta nature and it is in the late spring or summer season.
+If you are experiencing symptoms of multiple origins, it will likely be best to go with the one that is presenting with the most symptoms, while keeping in mind your predominant dosha type and the current season.
+For example, if you are experiencing acid reflux, loose stools, and cranky hunger but also occasional gas and bloating, you should likely go with a Pitta-soothing diet and the other Tikshna Agni recommendations listed above, especially if you are of a Pitta nature and it is in the late spring or summer season.
 If your varied digestive issues are equal in strength, then it may be best to follow a diet that adheres to both or all three doshas (as the case may be).

 IMPORTANT NOTE: If you are suffering from chronic, severe digestion issues, it is always best to seek personal treatment with a knowledgeable Ayurvedic practitioner for one-on-one care.